tokio-rs/tokio-uring/DESIGN.md

 Linux added a new API, io-uring, which reduces overhead by eliminating most syscalls and mapping memory regions used for byte buffers ahead of time.
-Early benchmarks comparing io-uring against epoll are promising; a TCP echo client and server show up to [60% improvement][bench].
+Early benchmarks comparing io-uring against epoll are promising; a TCP echo client and server implemented in C show up to [60% improvement][bench].
 Though not yet measured, using io-uring instead of Tokio's thread-pool strategy will likely provide significant gains for file system operations.

 Because io-uring differs significantly from epoll, Tokio must provide a new set of APIs to take full advantage of the reduced overhead.
 However, Tokio's